GeneCurationCoalition/gencc-website/docs/articles.md

 ## Note, most of this page is built from information in the _articles folder
 ---

-# GenCC New & Articles
+# GenCC News & Articles